 3.3 Calculation of Early Termination Payment.
-If an Early Termination Date has been designated, the Non-Defaulting Party will calculate, in a commercially reasonable manner, its Gains, Losses and Costs resulting from such termination in accordance with the following: (i) "Gains" will mean an amount equal to the net present value of the economic benefit, if any, to the Non-Defaulting Party (or its Affiliates) resulting from the termination of the Non-Defaulting Party's obligations under all Transactions, determined by comparing the value of (A) the remaining energy to be delivered under each Transaction (based on the Anticipated Usage and applicable load factors for the remainder of the applicable Transaction Term and regardless of whether such energy is supplied by EESI or the applicable Utility) at the price(s) under each such Transaction had it not been terminated (the "Contract Value") to (B) the same quantities of energy at market prices that are commercially available to the Non-Defaulting Party for the remaining Transaction Term (the "Market Value"); (ii) "Losses" will mean an amount equal to the net present value of the economic loss, if any, to the Non-Defaulting Party (or its Affiliates) resulting from the termination of its obligations with respect to each Transaction, determined by comparing the Contract Value to the Market Value; and (iii) "Costs" will mean (without duplication) any loss, cost or expense reasonably incurred by the Non-Defaulting Party (or its Affiliates) in terminating, liquidating, or obtaining any arrangement pursuant to which it has hedged its obligations , and attorneys' fees, if any, incurred in connection with enforcing its rights under this Agreement.
+If an Early Termination Date has been designated, the Non-Defaulting Party will calculate, in a commercially reasonable manner, its Gains, Losses and Costs resulting from such termination in accordance with the following: (i) "Gains" will mean an amount equal to the net present value of the economic benefit, if any, to the Non-Defaulting Party (or its Affiliates) resulting from the termination of the Non-Defaulting Party's obligations under all Transactions, determined by comparing the value of (A) the remaining energy to be delivered under each Transaction (based on the Anticipated Usage and applicable load factors for the remainder of the applicable Transaction Term and regardless of whether such energy is supplied by EESI or the applicable Utility) at the price(s) under each such Transaction had it not been terminated (the "Contract Value") to (B) the same quantities of energy at market prices that are commercially available to the Non-Defaulting Party for the remaining Transaction Term (the "Market Value"); (ii) "Losses" will mean an amount equal to the net present value of the economic loss, if any, to the Non-Defaulting Party (or its Affiliates) resulting from the termination of its obligations with respect to each Transaction, determined by comparing the Contract Value to the Market Value; and (iii) "Costs" will mean (without duplication) any loss, cost or expense reasonably incurred by the Non-Defaulting Party (or its Affiliates) in terminating, liquidating, or obtaining any arrangement pursuant to which it has hedged its obligations , and reasonable attorneys' fees, if any, incurred in connection with enforcing its rights under this Agreement.
 The PV Rate will be used to calculate any net present value.
 If you are the Non-Defaulting Party and you do not calculate your Early Termination Payment within 15 Business Days of the Early Termination Date, we will calculate your Early Termination Payment for you.
 The Non-Defaulting Party will aggregate all of its Gains, Losses and Costs into a single amount and will net against such amount (a) all other amounts that are due to the Defaulting Party; (b) at the option of the Non-Defaulting Party, any cash or other form of security then available to the Non-Defaulting Party; and (c) all other amounts that are due to the Non-Defaulting Party, so that all such amounts shall be netted out to a single liquidated amount (the "Early Termination Payment") payable by one Party to the other, subject to the setoff rights set forth in Section 3.6.
 The Early Termination Payment will be due to or due from the Non-Defaulting Party as appropriate.

 3.4 Market Value Determination.
 To determine "Market Value," the Non-Defaulting Party may consider, among other things, settlement prices of applicable NYMEX power futures contracts, quotations from leading dealers in energy swap contracts and other bona fide offers from parties participating in the wholesale and/or retail power markets, which may include EESI and/or its Affiliates, all as commercially available to the Non-Defaulting Party and all adjusted for the length of the remaining Transaction Term and differences in transmission costs and volume.
 A Party will not be required to enter into any replacement transaction in order to determine its Early Termination Payment.